-Presentation of Prize Money and Special Awards by the St. Vital Agricultural Society and Sponsors to winning exhibitors
+• Presentation of prize money and special awards by the St. Vital Agricultural Society and sponsors to winning exhibitors

-Wednesday, August 23, 2023 7:00 p.m.
-The United Church in Meadowood 1111 Dakota Street
+Thursday, August 29, 2024 7:00 p.m.
+The United Church in Meadowood- 1111 Dakota Street

-Light refreshments will be served

-Due to the cost of postage and bank service charges all prize monies not picked up 30 days after Awards Night will revert back to the Society and be considered as a donation.
+Light refreshments will be served.
+Due to postage and bank costs all prize monies not picked up within 30 days of Awards Night will revert back to the Society and be considered a donation.
+If unable to attend please contact : Karen Irvine 204 253-6022 or kkirvine@mymts.net